DEFRA/fg-grants-core/README.md

   - Stop and restart the grants-ui service.
 - grants-ui should be available at `http://localhost:3000`

-You should now be set up and able to see and work with cases in the Casw Working Frontend
+You should now be set up and able to see and work with cases in the Case Working Frontend